-(2) For the avoidance of any doubt, the conditions of employment of members of the Public Service shall be governed by the Public Service Act [Chapter 16:04].
+- (2) For the avoidance of any doubt, the conditions of employment of members of the- - (a) Public Service shall be governed by the Public Service Act [Chapter 16:04]; - (b) Health Service shall be governed by the Health Service Act [Chapter 15:16].

 - (3) This Act shall not apply to or in respect of- - (a) members of a disciplined force of the State; or - (b) members of any disciplined force of a foreign State who are in Zimbabwe under any agreement concluded between the Government and the Government of that foreign State; or - (c) such other employees of the State as the President may designate by statutory instrument.
-[Section substituted by section 4 of Act 7 of 2005]